igordcard/straat/README.md

 ## Project Information

-**Straat** is a Strategy Execution Engine designed to help teams execute their strategic initiatives effectively.

-For more information about the project, please visit the main project repository (link will be provided once available).
+**Straat** is the Strategy Execution Engine, and there will be more information soon.

 ---